lemrey/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 .. note::
    * The boards ``nrf52dk_nrf52810``, ``nrf52840dk_nrf52811``, and ``nrf52833dk_nrf52820`` only support the `Minimal sample variant`_.
    * When used with :ref:`zephyr:thingy53_nrf5340`, the sample supports the MCUboot bootloader with serial recovery and SMP DFU over Bluetooth.
-     Thingy:53 has no built-in SEGGER chip, so the UART 0 peripheral is not gated to a USB CDC virtual serial port.
+     Thingy:53 has no built-in SEGGER chip, so a USB CDC ACM instance is used instead of UART peripheral.
    * When used with :ref:`zephyr:nrf5340dk_nrf5340`, the sample might support the MCUboot bootloader with serial recovery of the networking core image.

 The sample also requires a smartphone or tablet running a compatible application.